 “The Man in the Red Coat” by Julian Barnes – Free-Range Intellectualism

+Julian Barnes has long ago distinguished himself as one of the most intellectually-stimulating authors of our times, and with The Man in the Red Coat he puts his talents to use once again, taking us to the heart of the Belle Epoque Paris.
 Through a journey on which we are guided by Samuel Pozzi, a pioneering gynecologist of his times, we make the acquaintance of the many remarkable people who populated the end of the 19th century, and the unexpected parallels drawn between this epoch and our own.

 “Lady Clementine” by Marie Benedict – The Wife of Steel

+Marie Benedict is one of the many authors today who have decided to delve into the lesser-known pages of our history, and her most recent efforts have resulted in the publication of Lady Clementine.
 A biographical novel, it follows the story of Lady Clementine Churchill, the strong and ambitious wife to one of the nation’s most famous leaders.
 From saving her husband multiple times to forging on against the world’s expectations, her life was nothing if not extraordinary.

 “The Ghosts of Eden Park” by Karen Abbott – The First King of Bootleggers